gabrielkassjohnson/computer-vision-for-farm-greenhouses/README.md

-## Ethics and the future of agricultural data science:
+## Ethical considerations for the future of agricultural data science and computer vision:

 Every advance in technology presents humanity with a choice as to how it’s implemented, and offers some balance of benefits versus costs.
 Some technologies are a clear win-win, solar cells for example, they have no moving parts, are cheap to produce, and can generate electricity for decades as long as they're kept fairly clean.
 The value that solar cells add to humanity’s overall standard of living is incredibly high, and the externalities (the costs in mining, manufacturing, transport, etc) are almost certainly lower than the benefits they provide over time.
 The same argument is harder to make for burning fossil fuels, even though they contain an amazing amount of energy, the costs are appearing to grow as we take them into account more fulsomely.
 Making specialty plastics from oilstocks however is an efficient and necessary use of oil.
 Many indispensable plastics and rubbers used in medicine are made only from petroleum.
 Until an alternative is invented, we need those plastics to live, even though mining them has large costs.
 A knife can kill, but more commonly it feeds.
 All technology is a balance.